scambier/obsidian-omnisearch/README.md

 ## Features

+- Keyboard-centric, you never have to use your mouse
 - Automatic document scoring using the [BM25 algorithm](https://github.com/lucaong/minisearch/issues/129#issuecomment-1046257399)
   - The relevance of a document against a query depends on the number of times the query terms appear in the document, its filename, and its headings
 - Instant search results, with highlighting